raystack/dagger/docs/advance/post_processor.md

 ### **Elasticsearch**
 This enables you to enrich the input streams with any information present in any remote [Elasticsearch](https://www.elastic.co/).
 For example let's say you have payment transaction logs in input stream but user profile information in Elasticsearch, then you can use this post processor to get the profile information in each record.

+#### Workflow
+On applying only this post processor, dagger will perform following operations on a single message in happy path
+* Consume the message from configured Kafka stream.
+* Apply the SQL query configured.
+* Generate the endpoint URL using [endpoint_pattern](post_processor.md#endpoint_pattern) and [endpoint_variables](post_processor.md#endpoint_variables).
+* Make the Elasticsearch call.
+* Read the response from Elasticsearch and populate the message according to [output_mapping](post_processor.md#output_mapping).
+* Push the enriched message to configured sink.

 #### Configuration

 Following variables need to be configured as part of [POST_PROCESSOR_CONFIG](update link) json